cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 We've decided to build a solution that will address these challenges by leveraging modern technologies and integrating with the tools our teams already use.
 Our goal is to create a platform that makes QA testing more efficient, collaborative, and insightful.

+## Current Progress

+Development officially began on April 26, 2025.
+We have completed the initial project setup phase, which included:

+- Initializing the Next.js frontend with TypeScript and Tailwind CSS
+- Setting up the NestJS backend with TypeScript configuration
+- Creating the Docker environment for PostgreSQL
+- Configuring environment variables and port settings
+- Establishing the project structure for both repositories

+Check out our [Week 1 update blog post](/blogs/2025/04/26/autotestify-week1-setup/) for detailed information about our progress.

 ## Planned Timeline

-Below is our planned development timeline showing key phases and milestones:
+Below is our development timeline showing key phases and milestones:

 ### Phase 1: Project Setup and Configuration (Weeks 1-2: Apr 26 - May 10)

-- Initialize Next.js frontend project with TypeScript and Tailwind CSS
+- ✅ Initialize Next.js frontend project with TypeScript and Tailwind CSS
-- Set up NestJS backend project with TypeScript
+- ✅ Set up NestJS backend project with TypeScript
-- Configure Docker environment for PostgreSQL database
+- ✅ Configure Docker environment for PostgreSQL database
-- Create initial database schema and entity models
+- 🔄 Create initial database schema and entity models
-- Implement JWT authentication with Slack OAuth support
+- 🔄 Implement JWT authentication with Slack OAuth support

 ### Phase 2: Database Schema and Backend Core (Weeks 3-4: May 11 - May 24)